 There are many various lakes in South Moravia and if you’re tired of crowded and noisy swimming pools and prefer some greenery, and you don’t mind swimming in a natural lake which is not crystal clear but still clean, there are places to choose from.
-The Regional Public Health Authority reglarly monitors the quality of water in numerous natural lakes, so you can check it online to see which ones are ok for swimming.
+The Regional Public Health Authority regularly monitors the quality of water in numerous natural lakes, so you can check it online to see which ones are ok to swim in.

 Kovalovice – Biotop lake

 Small, recently built natural lake, small pool for children, with grass and trees around; facilities, refreshments.